What Changed: Saudi Arabia Now Accepts the Apostille

 • Marriage Certificates - Required for spouse visa applications

-Common Reasons for Saudi Arabia Attestation
+Common Reasons for Saudi Arabia Apostille

-Need Documents for Saudi Arabia?
+Need an Apostille for Saudi Arabia?

 Frequently Asked Questions

-How long does Saudi Arabia embassy attestation take?
+How long does a Saudi Arabia apostille take?

-What about MOFA attestation for Saudi Arabia?
+Do I still need MOFA attestation in Saudi Arabia?

 Do I need SAQA verification for my degree?